KHP-Informatics/ngseasy/containerized/README.md

 ****************

-Running the Dockerised NGSEASY Pipeline
+Running the Dockerised NGSeasy Pipeline
 ==========================================
 **With NGSeasy and the simple steps outlined below, you can now have the full suite of NGS tools up and running on any high end workstation in an afternoon**